worthingtonse/WEST-Protocol/O. Key Manager.md

 ```

 Key Manager can also mint coins.
 A treasurer key is needed for that purpose.
+On top of that any user with KYCADMIN permission can list files and folders for any user on the RAIDA
+'listfolder' and 'getfile' commands can be used

 The full list of possible arguments: